simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.19.3

+Released TBD

+  * Fixed a wrong variable name introduced in v1.19.2 (#1480) that rendered the PHP session handler useless.

 ## Version 1.19.2

 Released 2021-10-27